docling-project/docling-langchain/README.md

 ### Development setup

-To develop for Docling Core, you need Python >=3.9 <=3.13 and uv.
+To develop for Docling LangChain, you need Python >=3.10 <=3.13 and uv.
 You can then install from your local clone's root dir:
 ```bash
 uv sync
 ```